agraham/PRISM_rtd/docs/teamlead.rst

 - The straight line that shows on the *Map* is drawn between the *Start* and *End* points created in the field
 - Use the cursor to click on and move the straight line to match the shoreline and create the Segment geometry

+  * Only change the Start/End points if absolutely necessary as these come from the GPS points collected in the field and should be fairly accurate

 - Click *Save* at the top (or *Discard* to start over)

 3. Upload GPX track file as a Media item